sulincix/debian-subsystem/Readme.md

 `debian-xdg-open`  : Open file with xdg-open from debian

 ### Simple usage:
 You can use `debian` command to run debian subsystem shell.
-Subsystem shell pid value is 1 but /proc directory is common.
+Subsystem shell **pid** value is **1** but **/proc** directory is common.
 So you can see host process in debian.

+If you need full **/proc** isolation, you must run `mount -t proc proc /proc` command in debian subsystem with root.

 If you want to run command on debian subsystem shell, you should use `debian <<< command` or `echo "command" | debian`.

 If you want to run command on host system from debian subsystem, you should use `hostctl command` command.
 This command cannot generate any output and input.

-You should open `~/.local/hostctl.log` file to see hostctl logs.
+You should open `~/.local/hostctl.log` file to see hostctl-daemon logs.

+If you want to remove debian installation, you must run first `debian-umount` then `rm -rf /var/debian/`.

 ### Bug report:
 https://gitlab.com/sulincix/debian-subsystem